RTA Next Plan Development

 RTA Technical Management Committee – provide technical support to the CAC through an iterative process and technical recommendations to the CAC.
 Also, TMC members submitted an original list of project proposals from each RTA member jurisdiction for CAC consideration for plan development.

-RTA Board – provides overall policy and budget direction to committees for plan development, approves the initial draft plan for initial public review and the final draft plan for consideration by Pima County voters within the RTA taxing district.
+RTA Board – provides overall policy and budget direction to committees for plan development, approves the initial draft plan for public review and approves the final draft plan for consideration by Pima County voters within the RTA taxing district.

 Project Activities Ineligible for RTA Funding